amm926616/kitty-kats-scrapper/README.md

 # kitty-kats scrapper

 I got sick of download speed limit on keep2share when I try to pirate MetArt Album from kitty-kats website.
-This python script scrape hd image one by one from redirected "imagetwist.com".
+This python script scrape hd image one by one from redirected hosted sites of "imagetwist.com", "imgspice.com" and "turbofile".
 The download folder is in "~/Pictures/.metart/".

 ![screenshot](resources/screenshot.png)